Background image of white minimalism.

 The Canadian Experience Class allows skilled workers with recent Canadian work experience to apply for permanent residence through the Express Entry system.

-• workers with skilled Canadian experience in TEER 0, 1, 2, or 3
+• applicants with work experience in TEER 0, 1, 2, or 3 occupations;

-• applicants with employment gaps, multiple employers, or varied NOC duties
+• applicants with multiple employers, job changes, or employment gaps;

-• applicants who need to address missing documents or complex timelines
+• applicants who need legal submissions to clarify complex employment history.

 Eligibility and Strategy